frenetic-be/csvfiles/docs/csvfiles.txt

      |          file to determine what the fields are.
 Defaults to False.
      |
      |  Returns:
-     |      dictionary with content of the .csv file
+     |      dictionary with content of the csv file
      |
      |  Raises:
      |      ValueError, TypeError

     getheader(filename, delimiter=')
-     |  Reads the first line of the .csv file, split into an array of column
+     |  Reads the first line of the csv file, split into an array of column
      |  headers.
      |
      |  Args: